 How I make a muddled mint iced coffee

 Start with some fresh mint in a glass.
 My leaves are small so I probably did 6-8 small leaves.
 You can do 3-4 larger ones, just feel it out depending on how much you like mint.

-- First I make my espresso shot (or two) and immediately stick it in freezer to cool down.
+- First I make my espresso shot (or two).
+If you want to add chocolate, add it to the hot espresso and stir well.
+Immediately stick it in freezer to cool down.